pimterry/loglevel/README.md

   * As a log level from the internal levels list, e.g. log.levels.SILENT ← _for type safety_
   * As a string, like 'error' (case-insensitive) ← _for a reasonable practical balance_
   * As a numeric index from 0 (trace) to 5 (silent) ← _deliciously terse, and more easily programmable (...although, why?)_

   Where possible the log level will be persisted.
 LocalStorage will be used if available, falling back to cookies if not.
-If neither is available in the current environment (i.e. in Node) or if you pass `false` as the second argument, persistence will be skipped.
+If neither is available in the current environment (i.e. in Node), or if you pass `false` as the optional 'persist' second argument, persistence will be skipped.

   If log.setLevel() is called when a console object is not available (in IE 8 or 9 before the developer tools have been opened, for example) logging will remain silent until the console becomes available, and then begin logging at the requested level.